yalue/rocm_mega_repo/README.md

 entire ROCm stack from source, with few to no changes requiring administrator access.

+For the time being, most of the ROCm sources are contained in the `master` branch, but the components I have personally modified are in the `cut_down_code` branch.

 About
 -----

-This contains all of the ROCm 2.9 source code, as downloaded by the repo tool.
+This contains the ROCm 3.0 source code, as downloaded by the repo tool.
 The source code was downloaded as follows:
 ```
 cd sources
 ./repo init -u https://github.com/RadeonOpenCompute/ROCm.git -b roc-2.9.0